-Orchids are one of the highly loved flowers that represent luxury, beauty and strength.
-They are beautiful and delicate flowers with around 880 genres and 250000 different species.
-Appearance wise, they look quite unlike regular flowers because of their geometrically shaped petals, which make them highly desirable and exotic.
+Beautiful orchid flowers are one of the most-loved blooms that represent luxury and strength.
+These delicate flowers have around 880 genres and 250,000 different species.
+Appearance wise, they look quite unlike regular flowers because of their geometrically shaped petals, which make them highly desirable, captivating, stunning, and exotic.
 Orchids are considered to be the 14th anniversary flowers.
 Pink orchids convey affection, white orchids signify purity, red orchids represent love and understanding and yellow orchids represent fertility.
-They add an elegance and beauty to the flower arrangements and decoration.
+They add elegance and beauty to the flower arrangements and decoration.

 Top 25 Beautiful Orchid Flowers

 6. Epidendrum Orchids:Epidendrum orchids are one of the oldest orchids with around 1000 species in the world.
 It mainly grows in subtropical and tropical regions of the United States and in Argentina.
-They are quite easy to grow and have cane like pseudo bulbs which grows delicate fragrant blooms.
+They are quite easy to grow and have cane-like pseudo bulbs which grow delicate and alluring fragrant blooms.
 The majority of this genus has epiphytes and some are lithophytes.
 The flower ranges from a quarter of an inch to six inches in diameter.
 Some plants grow pseudo bubbles while other possesses cane like stems.

 7. Maxillaria:Maxillaria is a large genus with over 400 species of orchids.
 They are native to North America and get their name from the Latin word maxilla, which means jawbone.
 This is because most of flowers of this species have jaw line like appearance.
 The lip of this plant has an arched tongue like appearance and 3 lobes which results in a jaw bone like appearance.
 The flowers have a unique ability to grow rapidly.
 The plant produces numerous flowers, especially small flowers and bright green leaves.
 Most of these orchids of this species are highly fragrant.